plone/training/docs/migrations/migrations.md

 * **Hotfix-Upgrade**: Adding a Hotfix to Plone without changing anything else.
 * **Update**: Bugfix Version changes.
 E.g. `5.2.6` to `5.2.9` without additional changes.
 * **Upgrade**: Bugfix or Minor version change that gives you at least one new feature.
 E.g. `5.2.6` to `5.2.9` while adding `collective.easyform` or even `5.0.8` to `5.1.7` when you don't change anything else.
-* **Relaunch**: The design, content-structure or mayor version changes.
+* **Relaunch**: The design, content-structure or major version changes.
 * **Migration**: The process of getting a Database from one version of Plone to another version.

-To make it even more confusing people use *Mayor Update* or *Mayor Upgrade* when in fact they are doing a *Relaunch*.
+To make it even more confusing people use *Major Update* or *Major Upgrade* when in fact they are doing a *Relaunch*.

 Good communication to manage expectations and imaginations is key!
 Make sure that everyone knows what you are planning to do, no matter what you call it.